tenstorrent/tt-buda-demos/first_5_steps/1_install_tt_buda.md

-# TT-BUDA Installation
+# TT-Buda Installation

 ## Overview

-The TT-BUDA software stack can compile models from several different frameworks and execute them in many different ways on Tenstorrent hardware.
+The TT-Buda software stack can compile models from several different frameworks and execute them in many different ways on Tenstorrent hardware.

 This user guide is intended to help you setup your system with the appropriate device drivers, firmware, system dependencies, and compiler / runtime software.

 **Note on terminology:**

-While TT-BUDA is the official Tenstorrent AI/ML compiler stack, PyBUDA is the Python interface for TT-BUDA.
-TT-BUDA is the core technology; however, PyBUDA allows users to access and utilize TT-BUDA's features directly from Python.
+While TT-Buda is the official Tenstorrent AI/ML compiler stack, PyBuda is the Python interface for TT-Buda.
+TT-Buda is the core technology; however, PyBuda allows users to access and utilize TT-Buda's features directly from Python.
 This includes directly importing model architectures and weights from PyTorch, TensorFlow, ONNX, and TFLite.

 ### OS Compatibility